jishan484/goDrive/README.md

 # gofile

 ## This project is currently in development phase.
-Please start with a new database if you are pull new version.
+Please start with a new database if you are pulling new version.
 Otherwise it could break.
 After 1 week of feb 2023, you dont have to do this as the initial development will be completed by then.
 a nodejs cloud drive [connect multiple google drive / ftp]

 example site : https://mifi.glitch.me <br>